Using drugs (both legal and illegal) while you are pregnant puts your baby at BIOLOGICAL risk for future behavioral and developmental problems.

 Take care of your children by setting clear rules and expectations about NO underage drinking.
 Underage drinking begins as early as 4th grade.
 In one study, 1 in 10 fourth graders have had more than a sip of alcohol.

-If you have other questions about the risks to your baby, contact MotherToBaby: 801-328-2229 or 1-800-822-2229 (Spanish speakers available) or visit MotherToBaby
+If you have other questions about the risks to your baby, contact MotherToBaby: 1-866-826-6847 or visit MotherToBaby

 Heroin and other opiates

-No birth defects have been noted in the research, but infants born with opiates in their system require more time in the hospital to help them fet off the drug.
+No birth defects have been noted in the research, but infants born with opiates in their system require more time in the hospital to help them get off the drug.
 Long-term effects on the infant and child are not noted unless raised in a home in which drugs are used regularly.

 Cocaine